 Côté can also be used to describe an aspect, a quality, or a “side” of something:

-I would say the ingredients in this stuffing will give the bird a savory and juicy quality.
+I would say the ingredients in this stuffing will give the bird a savory and tender quality.

 But the word côté is not only used literally.
 It also appears in expressions like: